 (00:09:12): But again, that’s not a sustainable practice.
 So we’re teaching people through this technique to have moments of all in the ordinary.
 So scientifically, when we think about what awe is, there’s two parts to the definition when we measure this as a unique positive emotion.
 So first of all, it gives one a sense of perceptual vastness, and it can be vastness outside of ourselves.
 So if we think of the Grand Canyon, you know, it, there is that sense of vastness or a beautiful sunset.
 It can be vast looking over the ocean.
 But more important than the external vastness is that it creates a sense of vastness within ourselves that we feel vast, our, our egoic identity, our sense of self diminishes, and we feel connected to whether you want to call it God or a universal consciousness or the, the connection of all life on earth.

-(00:12:25): Um, and where, where also, and this piece, um, I find really interesting, for me, kind of the most profound moments of all that I’ve had, it’s actually how I experience it is almost like a downloading of information where I’m actually like receiving something.
+(00:12:25): Um, and where, where also, and this piece, um, I find really interesting, for me, kind of the most profound moments of awe that I’ve had, it’s actually how I experience it is almost like a downloading of information where I’m actually like receiving something.
 And so it is an experience for me of actually receptivity where I’m receiving.
 And in that receiving, that’s what for me creates the transformation because there’s like a higher level of intelligence that’s sort of being distributed into my system.
-And mm-hmm. , when that happens, like I learn something or something grows inside of me that then helps me to live a better life.
+And, when that happens, like I learn something or something grows inside of me that then helps me to live a better life.
 You know, that’s like internally, um, transforming in a positive way.
 And that was the other piece that’s like, it’s very positive, right?
-If you know Yeah.
-You’re placing it on the emotional spectrum.
+If you know, you’re placing it on the emotional spectrum.
 It’s obviously positive emotion

 Michael (00:17:18): Yeah.
 Right.

-Shay (00:17:19): This is even possible .
-And it just seemed like, wow, this is just the craziest world.
+Shay (00:17:19): How in the world, this is even possible <laugh>.
+And it just seemed like, wow, this is just the craziest

-Michael (00:17:26): I know.
+Michael (00:17:26): <laugh>.
+I know.
 I, I mean, I feel like we’re so many of us are just, we’re we’re walk, we’re sleepwalking in our lives, and this is what this practice is about, is about waking you up to this profound amount of amazement and beauty to be held every moment of our day in our lives.
-I mean, there’s nothing more awesome than flying across the country and transporting in the middle of the air at four or 500 miles an hour.
+I mean, there’s nothing more awesome than flying across the country and transporting in the middle of the air at 400 or 500 miles an hour.
 I mean, it’s just, yeah.
-And if, I think if all the passengers had a little bit more of a, a, a sense of awe, like people would start enjoying travel more .
+And if, I think if all the passengers had a little bit more of a, sense of awe, like people would start enjoying travel more <laugh>.

 Shay (00:18:02): Absolutely.